Sign In Forgot Password

 Our Enrichment Classes

-Art: Students learn about different Jewish artists and create their own art using similar mediums to the masters.
+Fine Art: Students learn about different Jewish artists and create their own art using similar mediums to the masters.